Candidate persona: what it is and how to create the profile of the ideal candidate

 How to build a candidate persona?

-That being said, how do you go about it in the strictest sense?
-To create your candidate persona, you definitely need to move by following some very specific steps.
+How do you go about it in the strictest sense?
+To define your candidate persona, you definitely need to move by following some very specific steps.

-The first step to build your candidate persona is to define who you are starting from your bio.
-Obviously it’s a fictitious profile, we said it, but giving some physical characteristics – as long as they are not discriminating – helps you not only to outline him/her at best, but also to make him/her rather correspond to the truth.
+The first step to build your candidate persona is to undestand who he/she is starting from his/her bio.
+Obviously it’s a fictitious profile, we said it, but it helps to give some concrete characteristics and should therefore be indicated in the bio:

 Again, a significant contribution can be made by internal people who have been hired in that role as well as by the future boss or manager to whom this person will have to refer and/or by matching the people hired with their LinkedIn CV/profiles.

-All information that can also be “picked up” during a job interview, as we will say better below.
-It is just as important to understand the reasons for dissatisfaction of the typical candidate: what they would like to change about their job, what obstacles perhaps do not allow them to do so, and so on.
+In this case, some of this information can help you better understand the candidate’s motivations, for example, why should they choose this company (for its reputation, interest in innovative projects, mission, particular vision, salaries, benefits, work environment, etc.).
+Similarly, information that can also be “picked up” during a job interview is important to understand the reasons for dissatisfaction of the typical candidate (e.g. what they would like to change about their job, what obstacles perhaps do not allow them to do so, and so on).

-A process that should be tested first by HR to understand how and if it works, focusing on inbound recruiting (i.e. how the candidate has arrived or can arrive at us) and also analyzing the data we have in our possession and that we may have acquired using ATS software.
+A process that should be tested first by HR to understand how and if it works, focusing on inbound recruiting (i.e. how the candidate has arrived or can arrive at us) and also analyzing the data we have in our possession and that which could be monitored and managed using ATS software such as Inrecruiting.

 How many candidate personas does a recruiter need?